ryanmcnally93/relieve/readme.md

 2).
 The next issue I ran into was the loading page hero image.
 The original size was over 5000 pixels in width and 3000 in height, I had to scale it down without losing any of the quality.

-I did so by using this [Resizer](https://www.simpleimageresizer.com/upload) to resize the image, first at 75% its original size, this was too large, it also had gaps either side.
+I did so by using this [Resizer](https://www.simpleimageresizer.com/upload) to re-size the image, first at 75% its original size, this was too large, it also had gaps either side.
 I played with the sizes until i found that 69% was the best fit for the webpage.

 <img src="assets/images/readme-images/bug-2-1.png" width="20%" alt="Hero image original size" style="display: block; margin: auto;">